CASFRI/PostgreSQL-Table-Translation-Framework/README.md

       * Map(double precision, text, text, boolean)
       * Map(int, text, text, boolean)

-# Adding custom helper functions
+# Adding Custom Helper Functions
-* Additional helper functions can be written in PL/PGSQL and must obey the following conventions:
+* Additional helper functions can be written in PL/pgSQL and must follow the following conventions:
   * Validation functions must return type boolean.
   * All helper functions should raise an exception when any parameter (other than the source value) is null or of an invalid type.
   * All validation helper functions should accept only text values.